 The Philips HD9252/90 air fryer comes in a black glossy finish.
-Its design is just like most other air fryers in the market.
-You have a pull-out basket with a food tray inside that can be detached by pressing the button on the handle.
+Its design is superior to most other air fryers in the market.
+In most other air fryers, the tray inside is a single sheet which is held in place using rubber beadings along the edge.
+But, in Philips, you have a pull-out basket with a food tray with handle that can be detached by pressing the button.
 The food tray measures around 18 x 18 cm.
-The basket has a star-fish like design which allows hot air to circulate thoroughly inside the food tray.
+The basket has a star-fish-like design which allows hot air to circulate thoroughly inside the food tray.
 Measuring around 25 x 30 cm, the unit takes up quite some space on your countertop too.

 The food tray has perforations at the bottom and while placing food, you should take care not to close them completely.
 For the same reason, you should not line the food tray with aluminium foil or parchment paper.
 If at all you want to line it, consider using air fryer parchment paper which has perforation.